#NationalAllotmentWeek – Apple & Blackberry Vegan Scones

 The Veg patch is FULL of allsorts of wildlife!!

-This scone recipe is perfect for using up any of the blackberries that I actually manage to wrestle off the Peachicks.
+This vegan scone recipe is perfect for using up any of the blackberries that I actually manage to wrestle off the Peachicks.
 It is great for using those slightly under-ripe blackberries as they hold their shape better in the dough.
 I used a Granny Smith apple so these scones are not overly sweet which works very well as a transition between the savoury sandwiches and sweet cakes/pastries!

 Recipe for Apple & Blackberry Vegan Scones